Dassault-Brequet Mirage III

 Depending on its variant, many Mirage IIIE were also fitted with a Marconi continuous-wave Doppler navigation radar radome on the bottom of the fuselage, under the cockpit.
 Optional equipment was a HF antenna that was fitted as a forward extension to the tailfin.
 On some Mirages, the leading edge of the tailfin was a straight line, while on those with the HF antenna the leading edge had a sloping extension forward.

-Others Mirage III variants built include the reconnaissance dedicated Mirage IIIR, the optimised ground attack version Mirage 5, which basically was a IIIE without the radar and few avionics with bigger fuel capacity.
-Also, Israel developed some local variants of the Mirage 5, the IAI Nesher and the IAI KfirC2 and C7.
+Other Mirage III variants built include the reconnaissance dedicated Mirage IIIR, the optimised ground attack version Mirage 5, which basically was a IIIE without the radar and few avionics with bigger fuel capacity, and upgraded Mirage 50.
+Also, Israel developed its own variant of the Mirage 5, the IAI Nesher, 51 Nesher S and ten Nesher T two-seat trainers were built and later exported as Dagger A/B. In Israeli service the Nesher was succeeded by the Mirage 5 derived, J79 powered IAI Kfir.